 You may elect coverage under the plan that is the same or less than the level of coverage that you or your dependents had at the time your coverage terminates under the plan.
-For example, if you are covered under the medical plan and have elected the standard plan, you may elect COBRA continuation coverage under either the standard plan or the economy plan, but not the premium plan.
+For example, if you are covered under the medical plan and have elected the economy plan, you may elect COBRA continuation coverage under either the economy plan or the consumer choice plan, but not the standard plan.
 Additionally, you may elect COBRA continuation coverage: